hapax/hapax.github.io/assets/simple-physics.md

 $$

-Recall that one mole is $N_A$ particles, where $N_A$ is *Avogadro's constant*, roughly the number of carbon atoms in $12$ g of carbon.
+Recall that one mole is $N_A$ particles, where $N_A$ is *Avogadro's constant*, the number of carbon atoms in a $12$ g lump.
 But Avogadro didn't know his own constant!
 His big contribution is something called *Avogadro's law*: